josephryan/Hernandez_Ryan_2021_Recoding/02-COMPOSITIONAL_HETEROGENEITY/02-HETEROGENEOUS_DATA/README.md

 produces a bar graph showing the percentage of incorrect trees reconstructed under each method, tree used for simulation, and level of compositional heterogeneity (inflation parameter) tested using comp_het_proportion_reconstruction.csv

 ### comp_het_proportion_reconstruction.csv
-proportion of incorrect trees for each phylogenetic reconstruction method, simulation tree, and level of compositional heterogeneity.
+proportion of incorrect trees for each phylogenetic reconstruction method, tree used for simulation, and level of compositional heterogeneity.